-Gary Winters: Um…Well, again, I don't know it's, it was - it's the thing that beginning - when you don't, you don't know if it's, if you're gonna do it, or what's gonna happen over the next hour.
-And you hope, I mean the little devices in it - so counting people in, there are those little jokes aren’t there, little you know cheeky things that you've kind of caught the audience in the attempt before they sort of know what they've been implicated in, they've actually helped us by turning up and by walking in.
+GWi: Well, again, it's that beginning - when you don't know if you're gonna do it, or what's gonna happen over the next hour.
+The little devices in it - counting people in - there are those little jokes aren’t there?
+Little cheeky things so you've caught the audience in the attempt before they know what they've been implicated in.
+They've actually helped us by turning up and by walking in.
 So you hope that's gonna help you along the way.
-I guess my role in it, well, I feel my role is to be the kind of image to the words of the you know, the words that kind of cite the mountains, just your question about putting a mountain on stage, and the difference between having like a big sort of big, knobbly wall with, you know.
-And I’ve seen a show about climbing where they did that.
+I feel my role is to be the image to the words that cite the mountains.
+Your question about putting a mountain on stage, and having a big knobbly wall [on stage].
+I’ve seen a show about climbing where they did that.
 It feels so sort of flat after that, because they've done that for you.
-Whereas for the utterances of the name and the kind of the various still flashes of the kind of equipment, and kit and the sound of the of the wind, you know the fan and the wind.
-They hopefully, and I guess you ask the audience to kind of work at making that image, connecting those dots and the name.
+Whereas for the utterances of the name and the various flashes of equipment and kit and the sound of the wind, the fan and the wind.
+I guess we are asking the audience to work at making that image, connecting those dots and the name.
 Everyone sort of knows, everyone's got their image of Everest, whether they've seen it in a photograph, in real life, as a little kind of icon on a kind of double-glazing company’s van [laughs].
-There's a sort of image of Everest that we've got in our head.
+There's an image of Everest that we've got in our head.